phuse-org/aesummaries/R/README.md

 # Advanced R Shiny Interactive AE Plots
 PHUSE Forest Plot Project Repository

-### Overview of Advanced R Shiny Interactive AE Plots Shiny Application:
+### Overview of AE Summaries Shiny Application:
-    The purpose of this AE Application is to visualize the AE (Adverse Event) ADAM dataset through Interactive R shiny Graphs (AE -Volcano and Forest plot).
-In this AEApplication, we can generate the plots which will be according to the filters that we select.
+    The purpose of this Application is to visualize the AE (Adverse Event) dataset through Interactive R shiny Graphs (Volcano and Forest plot).
+In this Application, we can generate the plots which will be according to the filters that we select.
 Since we have many table of tables to visualize certain statistics and measures for AE, we can simply use this app to display plots for all the combinations of treatments.

 ![image](https://user-images.githubusercontent.com/65352723/190404121-28d475cc-937a-49e4-aacc-754b1bb84cc9.png)